 Eloqua Custom Objects for Shared Email Addresses

 Luckily, the solution is simple.
 Custom Objects (CO) dramatically expand Eloqua’s capabilities for data storage and usage.
 To use Custom Objects for multiple users sharing an email address, simply create a CO for each user and input the same email address.
-Eloqua will now have a many to one relationship for each person associated with the email address.
+Eloqua will now have a many-to-one relationship for each person associated with the email address.
 4Thought Marketing’s Many-to-One Cloud App is designed to work in tandem with these Custom Objects to construct and send customized emails.
 Each user will receive an email tailored personally to them on their shared email address.
-Watch a demo video of this cloud app here.

 Solving Potential Problems with Shared Email Addresses